factoro-mx/slate/source/includes/_errors.md

 404 | Not Found | The specified recource could not be found 405 | Method Not Allowed | You tried to access a resource with the wrong method 406 | Not Acceptable | You requested a format that isn't json.
+422 | Unprocessable entity | Your request is incorrect.
 500 | Internal Server Error | We had a problem with our server.
 A description of the problem will be returned.